sungiant/sdf/README.md

 }
  ```

-This technique makes it easy to assign material idenfiers to simple SDF shapes and then compose them in the conventional manner using CSG.
+This technique makes it easy to assign material identifiers to simple SDF shapes and then compose them in the conventional manner using CSG.

 ### Shadows